What is Redis?

 Redis offers purpose-built in-memory data structures and operators to manage real-time geospatial data at scale and speed.
 Commands such as GEOADD, GEODIST, GEORADIUS, and GEORADIUSBYMEMBER to store, process, and analyze geospatial data in real-time make geospatial easy and fast with Redis.
-You can use Redis to add location-based features such as drive time, drive distance, and points of interests to your applications.
+You can use Redis to add location-based features such as drive time, drive distance, and points of interest to your applications.

-Modern data-driven applications require machine learning to quickly process massive volume, variety, and velocity of data and automate decision making.
+Modern data-driven applications require machine learning to quickly process a massive volume, variety, and velocity of data and automate decision making.
 For use cases like fraud detection in gaming and financial services, real-time bidding in ad-tech, and matchmaking in dating and ride sharing, the ability to process live data and make decisions within tens of milliseconds is of utmost importance.
 Redis gives you a fast in-memory data store to build, train, and deploy machine learning models quickly.

 Redis can be used with streaming solutions such as Apache Kafka and Amazon Kinesis as an in-memory data store to ingest, process, and analyze real-time data with sub-millisecond latency.
-Redis is an ideal choice for real-time analytics uses cases such as social media analytics, ad targeting, personalization, and IoT.
+Redis is an ideal choice for real-time analytics use cases such as social media analytics, ad targeting, personalization, and IoT.